Archer-Daniels-Midland Company (NYSE:ADM) Shares Sold by Blueshift Asset Management LLC

-Several other large investors also recently modified their holdings of the company.
-West Oak Capital LLC lifted its stake in Archer-Daniels-Midland by 56.9% during the third quarter.
-West Oak Capital LLC now owns 455 shares of the company’s stock valued at $27,000 after purchasing an additional 165 shares during the last quarter.
-Dividend Assets Capital LLC purchased a new stake in shares of Archer-Daniels-Midland in the 3rd quarter valued at approximately $28,000.
-Prestige Wealth Management Group LLC lifted its position in shares of Archer-Daniels-Midland by 176.2% in the 2nd quarter.
-Prestige Wealth Management Group LLC now owns 591 shares of the company’s stock valued at $36,000 after acquiring an additional 377 shares in the last quarter.
-Selective Wealth Management Inc. increased its stake in Archer-Daniels-Midland by 333.3% in the 3rd quarter.
-Selective Wealth Management Inc. now owns 650 shares of the company’s stock valued at $39,000 after buying an additional 500 shares during the period.
-Finally, Total Clarity Wealth Management Inc. acquired a new position in Archer-Daniels-Midland in the 3rd quarter valued at approximately $42,000.
-77.93% of the stock is owned by institutional investors.
+Several other institutional investors and hedge funds have also made changes to their positions in the company.
+Vanguard Group Inc. boosted its stake in shares of Archer-Daniels-Midland by 1.0% during the second quarter.
+Vanguard Group Inc. now owns 56,735,084 shares of the company’s stock worth $3,438,146,000 after buying an additional 580,164 shares during the period.
+BlackRock Inc. boosted its stake in shares of Archer-Daniels-Midland by 2.4% during the third quarter.
+BlackRock Inc. now owns 39,991,301 shares of the company’s stock worth $2,399,878,000 after buying an additional 947,612 shares during the period.
+State Street Corp lifted its position in Archer-Daniels-Midland by 1.2% in the second quarter.
+State Street Corp now owns 31,253,416 shares of the company’s stock valued at $1,893,957,000 after purchasing an additional 385,181 shares during the period.
+Geode Capital Management LLC lifted its position in Archer-Daniels-Midland by 2.1% in the second quarter.
+Geode Capital Management LLC now owns 9,817,277 shares of the company’s stock valued at $593,263,000 after purchasing an additional 198,440 shares during the period.
+Finally, Nordea Investment Management AB lifted its position in Archer-Daniels-Midland by 95.7% in the third quarter.
+Nordea Investment Management AB now owns 8,088,655 shares of the company’s stock valued at $491,548,000 after purchasing an additional 3,954,805 shares during the period.
+Institutional investors and hedge funds own 77.93% of the company’s stock.

-Several research analysts have weighed in on ADM shares.
-Monness Crespi & Hardt upped their price objective on shares of Archer-Daniels-Midland from $70.00 to $74.00 and gave the company a “buy” rating in a research note on Wednesday, October 27th.
-Barclays upped their price objective on shares of Archer-Daniels-Midland from $75.00 to $80.00 and gave the company an “overweight” rating in a research note on Monday, December 13th.
-JPMorgan Chase & Co. started coverage on shares of Archer-Daniels-Midland in a research note on Wednesday, January 12th.
-They issued a “hold” rating and a $74.00 price objective on the stock.
-Argus increased their price target on shares of Archer-Daniels-Midland from $72.00 to $74.00 in a research note on Monday, January 3rd.
-Finally, Stephens lowered shares of Archer-Daniels-Midland from an “overweight” rating to an “equal weight” rating and increased their price target for the stock from $65.00 to $67.00 in a research note on Tuesday, October 12th.
-Seven investment analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average target price of $68.92.
+In other Archer-Daniels-Midland news, SVP D Cameron Findlay sold 99,503 shares of Archer-Daniels-Midland stock in a transaction that occurred on Monday, November 1st.
+The shares were sold at an average price of $63.73, for a total value of $6,341,326.19.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+1.30% of the stock is currently owned by insiders.

-Archer-Daniels-Midland (NYSE:ADM) last issued its quarterly earnings results on Monday, January 24th.
-The company reported $1.50 earnings per share for the quarter, beating analysts’ consensus estimates of $1.32 by $0.18.
+Archer-Daniels-Midland (NYSE:ADM) last issued its quarterly earnings data on Monday, January 24th.
+The company reported $1.50 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.32 by $0.18.
+The business had revenue of $23.09 billion during the quarter, compared to analysts’ expectations of $20.21 billion.
 Archer-Daniels-Midland had a net margin of 3.26% and a return on equity of 13.11%.
-The firm had revenue of $23.09 billion during the quarter, compared to the consensus estimate of $20.21 billion.
-During the same period in the prior year, the firm earned $1.21 EPS.
-The business’s revenue was up 28.4% on a year-over-year basis.
-As a group, analysts anticipate that Archer-Daniels-Midland Company will post 4.99 EPS for the current fiscal year.
+The company’s revenue was up 28.4% on a year-over-year basis.
+During the same period last year, the company posted $1.21 EPS.
+On average, equities analysts expect that Archer-Daniels-Midland Company will post 4.99 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 1st.
-Stockholders of record on Tuesday, February 8th will be issued a dividend of $0.40 per share.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 2.34%.
-This is an increase from Archer-Daniels-Midland’s previous quarterly dividend of $0.37.
-Archer-Daniels-Midland’s dividend payout ratio (DPR) is presently 31.97%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, March 1st.
+Shareholders of record on Tuesday, February 8th will be paid a $0.40 dividend.
+This is a boost from Archer-Daniels-Midland’s previous quarterly dividend of $0.37.
+This represents a $1.60 annualized dividend and a yield of 2.34%.
+Archer-Daniels-Midland’s payout ratio is presently 31.97%.

 Archer-Daniels-Midland Co processes oilseeds, corn, wheat, cocoa and other agricultural commodities.
 The company operates through the following segments: Ag Services and Oilseeds, Carbohydrate Solutions and Nutrition.
 The Ag Services and Oilseeds segment includes activities related to the origination, merchandising, crushing, and further processing of oilseeds such as soybeans and soft seeds, such as cottonseed, sunflower seed, canola, rapeseed, and flaxseed into vegetable oils and protein meals.